Generation for Lagrangian cobordisms in Weinstein manifolds: Introduction

 On exactly one other ray, $W$ is equal to a direct product of the ray with a zero object of $\lag_\Lambda(M)$; in fact, this zero object may be taken to be a copy of $X$ times a curve in $T^*\RR_t$ avoiding the zero section of $T^*\RR_t$.

 Over all other rays, $W$ is equal to a direct product of the ray with a stabilization of a cocore or a linking disk.

-We emphasize that under our rules of engagement (i.e., by our definition of morphism in $\lag_\Lambda(M)$, this cobordism is {\em not} in general equivalent to a cobordism collared by only two rays (both contained in the zero section); that is, it cannot be interpreted as a {\em morphism} with domain the disjoint union of cocores and disks, and codomain a stabilization of $X$. \end{remark}
+We emphasize that under our rules of engagement (i.e., by our definition of morphism in $\lag_\Lambda(M)$), this cobordism is {\em not} in general equivalent to a cobordism collared by only two rays (both contained in the zero section); that is, it cannot be interpreted as a {\em morphism} with domain the disjoint union of cocores and disks, and codomain a stabilization of $X$. \end{remark}

 \begin{remark} The reader may be familiar with the fact that classical cobordism theory is often trivial when one considers non-compact cobordisms between non-compact manifolds.
-We emphasize that our cobordisms have strong controls both on their Lagrangian structures (they must be exactly embedded) and their behavior at infinity (their primitives must vanish near infinity) so the existence of certain Lagrangian cobordisms is not a triviality.
+In contrast, our cobordisms have strong controls both on their Lagrangian structures (they must be exactly embedded) and their behavior at infinity (their primitives must vanish near infinity) so the existence of certain Lagrangian cobordisms is not a triviality.
 This is also reflected in the algebraic content of the Lagrangian cobordisms we produce, which we will explain shortly. \end{remark}

 \begin{remark} Though the two above theorems have Floer-theoretical consequences, they are proved independently of any Floer-theoretical techniques.
-In particular, both the statements and proofs of the theorems require no mention of Fukaya categories (though, of course, the main theorem was inspired by Fukaya categorical analogoues). \end{remark}
+In particular, both the statements and proofs of the theorems require no mention of Fukaya categories. \end{remark}

 We have stated that $\lag_\Lambda(M)$ is a {\em stable} $\infty$-category~\cite{nadler-tanaka}.
-Informally, this means that $\lag_\Lambda(M)$ behaves like a pretriangulated dg-category, or pretriangulated $A_\infty$-category---for us, the import will be that $\lag_\Lambda(M)$ has a notion of mapping cone sequences.
+Informally, this means that $\lag_\Lambda(M)$ behaves like a pretriangulated dg-category, or pretriangulated $A_\infty$-category, but enriched over spectra (not chain complexes) in the sense of stable homotopy theory.
+For us, the import will be that $\lag_\Lambda(M)$ has a notion of mapping cone sequences.

 We set some notation to make a precise statement.

 \begin{notation} One can choose different brane structures to decorate Lagrangians, and each choice of brane convention results in a different $\infty$-category of Lagrangian cobordisms.
 In this work, we demand that every (Lagrangian) brane in sight is equipped with a primitive which vanishes near infinity.
 (In particular, every brane is conical at infinity.)
 When relevant, we denote a choice of brane convention by $\cB$ and we indicate the dependence by $\lag^\cB_\Lambda(M)$.
 A typical choice of $\cB$ is to demand that every Lagrangian in sight is equipped with a primitive vanishing at infinity, a relative Pin structure, and a grading.
 When the choice of $\cB$ is immaterial, we will write $\lag_\Lambda(M)$. \end{notation}